chillych1cken/wedding/README.md

+Source code for our wedding website originally from a template modified by https://we.shyamjos.com/.
+-removed wedding clock
+- added RSVP section with google polls#
+- hotel suggestion section
+- events boxes further developed
+- added images
-Source code for our wedding website originally from https://we.shyamjos.com/, removed wedding clock, added RSVP section with google polls, hotel suggestion section, events boxes further developed, added images.
-Highlights removed, if you need it, there is a script in highlights html that you can use.
+- Highlights removed, if you need it, there is a script in highlights html

-To set the countdown date see below section in `js/clock.js`
+- To set the countdown date see below section in `js/clock.js`

 ````
   // Target future date/24 hour time/Timezone